What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 \subsection{Stage 2: Supervised instruction-tuning for Vendor Classification}

-We instruction-tune a causal decoder-only model (LLaMA 3.1 8B) on semi‑structured metadata using pseudo-labels generated via our ensemble pipeline (Sec. ~\ref{stage1}).
-To enable scalable and robust adaptation, we combine: (1) parameter-efficient instruction-tuning via 4-bit quantized LoRA; (2) span-constrained supervision, which restricts loss to the vendor span to focus gradient signal; and (3) a two‑phase curriculum learning strategy, moving from high‑signal to sparse inputs.
-We elaborate on these design choices in Sec. ~\ref{sec:quantization}–\ref{sec:curriculum}.
+We instruction-tune a causal decoder-only model (LLaMA 3.1 8B) on semi‑structured metadata using pseudo-labels generated by our Stage~1 pipeline (Sec.~\ref{stage1}).
+To enable scalable and robust adaptation, we combine: (1) parameter-efficient instruction-tuning via 4-bit quantized LoRA; (2) span-constrained supervision, which restricts loss to the vendor span to focus gradient signal; and (3) a two‑phase curriculum learning strategy, moving from high‑signal (Phase I) to sparse inputs (Phase II).
+We elaborate on these design choices in Sec. ~\ref{sec:architectural-choice}–\ref{sec:curriculum}.